MicrosoftDocs/power-automate-docs/articles/get-started-logic-template.md

 ---
 # Create a cloud flow from a template in Power Automate

-A good way to get started is to use a template that is suited to your business scenario.
-You can choose from our collection of templates to find the right one to accomplish your scenario.
-Search our templates or browse by category to find your scenario, and then follow steps in the template to create a flow from the template.
+A good way to get started is to use a template that is suited to your organization's scenario.
+You can choose from a collection of templates to find the one that best matches your scenario.
+Search [all templates](https://flow.microsoft.com/templates/) or browse by category to find your scenario, and then follow the steps in the template to create a cloud flow from the template.

 [!div class="mx-imgBorder"]